hpssjellis/tedx-feb-2026-educational-duality/README.md

-Top of page
-By Jeremy Ellis Twitter Linkedin jeremy-ellis-4237a9bb Use at your own Risk!
-Github Profile: https://github.com/hpssjellis
+By Jeremy Ellis Twitter Linkedin jeremy-ellis-4237a9bb Github Profile: https://github.com/hpssjellis
+Use this information at your own Risk!